Un Monde parfait: Music and video

-Chart performances
+Chart performance

-In France, the single went immediately to number two on 27 February 2005 and was number one the following week, and kept this position for 15 weeks.
-It remained on the top ten for 28 weeks and on the top 100 for 41 weeks, so it was the longest single running in the French singles chart in 2005.
-It was the best selling single that year and was certified Diamond disc by Syndicat National de l'Édition Phonographique.
+In France, "Un monde parfait" entered the chart to number two on 27 February 2005 and climbed to number one the following week, a position it hold for 15 weeks.
+It remained on the top ten for 28 weeks and on the top 100 for 41 weeks, becoming the single's longest chart run in France in 2005.
+It was the best selling single that year and was certified Diamond disc by Syndicat National de l'Édition Phonographique, and eventually became the best best-selling single of the 21st century in France, with 1,500,000 units sold.
 According to author and expert of French charts Elia Habib, Ilona, who was 11 years old in 2005, remains "the first native of the Nineties to reach number one of the [French Singles Chart].
 Through her age, she now appears in Record books, [because she is] the second youngest artist to peak at the top position, behind Jordy (four years old)".
-"Un Monde parfait" was cited as the most lucrative song of 2006 at the time of a conference given by the SACEM.
-The song eventually became the best best-selling single of the 21st century in France, with 1,500,000 units sold.
+"Un monde parfait" was also cited as the most lucrative song of 2006 at the time of a conference given by the SACEM.